Shiva Rose

 Shiva Rose Afshar (born 1969) is an American actress, activist, blogger, and owner of a natural beauty-product line.
 She is the former wife of actor Dylan McDermott.

 Early life

-Shiva Rose Afshar was born on 8 February 1969 in Santa Monica, California of an American mother and Iranian father.
+Shiva Rose Afshar was born on 8 February 1969 in Santa Monica, California to an American mother and Iranian father.
 Her father Parviz Gharib-Afshar (or Parviz Gharibafshar) is a former Iranian television host and actor.
 She lived in Iran until 1979, when her family fled during the Iranian Revolution.

 Career

 Rose's past film credits include the 20th Century Fox feature The First $20 Million Is Always the Hardest, directed by Mick Jackson and HBO's original film 61*, directed by Billy Crystal.
 She starred in the independent film Black Days and was featured at the 2001 Slamdance Film Festival.
 She appeared in the features Myron's Movie and Red Roses and Petrol with Malcolm McDowell, and Silent Madness-Hollywood Babylon in which she plays the silent screen star Louise Brooks.
 She completed the short film DysEnchanted, playing the role of Snow White, which premiered at Sundance in January 2004.